emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 When working EMQX autocluster on Kubernetes, [Calico](https://kubernetes.io/docs/tasks/administer-cluster/network-policy-provider/calico-network-policy/) rather than Fannel plugin is recommended.
 :::

-Now you have created your EMQX cluster either manually or automatically, the section below will introduce how to monitor the cluster status and how to manage cluster nodes.
+After the cluster is succefully created, you can refer to the section below on how to monitor the cluster status and how to manage cluster nodes.

 ## Query cluster status